vmware-archive/hillview/README.md

 $ sudo npm install -g typescript ts-loader webpack@1.14.0 typings
 ```

-This installs the typescript compiler, the webpack tool which can be
+This installs the typescript compiler, the `webpack` tool, used to
-used to bundle multiple JavaScript files together, the ts-loader tool
+bundle multiple JavaScript files together, the `ts-loader` tool for
-for webpack, which allows it to compile directly typescript into
+webpack, which allows it to compile directly typescript into
-javascript, and the typings tool, which can be used to install
+javascript, and the `typings` tool, which can be used to install
-typescript type definition files for the JavaScript libraries that we
+typescript type definition files for some of the JavaScript libraries
-are using.
+that we are using.

-Then we install various JavaScript libraries: rx, rx-dom and d3,
+Then install various JavaScript libraries: `rx`, `rx-dom` and `d3`,
-together with the typescript type definitions for these libraries.
-We
+together with the typescript type definitions for these libraries:
-are trying to maintain the number of dependences to a minimum.

 ```
 $ cd hieroweb/src/main/webapp